 - 1. Any amount recovered by a member or employee in proceedings, whether for costs or damages, will be off set against any moneys paid or payable by the Council. - 2.
 Assistance will be withdrawn where the Council determines, upon legal advice, that a person has acted unreasonably, illegally, dishonestly, against the interests of the local government or otherwise in bad faith; or where information from the person is shown to have been false or misleading. - 3.
-Where assistance is so withdrawn, the person who obtained financial support is to repay any moneys already provided.
-The local government may take action to recover such moneys in a court of competent jurisdiction."
+Where assistance is so withdrawn, the person who obtained financial support is to repay any moneys already."